TIM3H3AD/headless_triangles_build/README.md

 This wallet supports the staking=0 option in the triangles.conf file to disable the stake miner thread for pool and exchange operators.

-Headless Build Instructions:
+HEADLESS BUILD:
+---
 (dependencies in doc/build-unix.txt)

----

 Compile as is on ubuntu 16.04.
 To compile on 18.04 you will need to downgrade SSL:

 sudo apt remove libssl-dev

 sudo apt install libssl1.0-dev

 ---